ddse-foundation/acm/framework/node/IMPLEMENTATION_PLAN_PHASE4.md

 Phase 4 extends the code-first Node framework to satisfy the next tranche of ACM v0.5 requirements.
 The work is organized around eight concrete change requests informed by the latest implementation review:

+### Recent Progress (2025-10-04)

+- Runtime and resumable executors now instantiate a Nucleus per task, share the internal context scope, and expose the instance through `RunContext` so tools/tasks operate on the same scoped state.
+- A shared tool-call instrumentation layer wraps every registry lookup, emitting structured `ToolCallEnvelope` entries into the ledger (`TOOL_CALL`) alongside digests and durations to reinforce tool-call discipline.
+- SDK type surfaces were refreshed to include the additional ledger entry type, `RunContext.nucleus`, and `Nucleus.setInternalContext`, preventing downstream code from falling back to untyped casts.
+- Documentation and build artifacts will continue to track these updates so downstream agents (including AI Coder) inherit the Nucleus-first tone without diverging fallbacks.

 1. **Structured planner output & selection rigor:** Replace the current JSON-parsing planner flow with deterministic structured tool calls (ReAct-style), support configurable multi-plan generation (defaulting to a single plan), and capture rationale plus prompt digests whenever alternatives are produced.
 2. **Tool-call discipline:** Ensure every tool invocation in the framework—including Nucleus internals—emits structured tool-call envelopes (no ad-hoc JSON parsing or string introspection).
 3. **Spec-compliant SDK contracts:** Restore `Goal`, `Context`, `Plan`, `TaskSpec`, and `LedgerEntry` types to the full ACM v0.5 surface, enabling downstream components to produce auditable artifacts.